mdickinson/bigfloat/docs/source/reference/index.rst

 """""""""""""""

 The :class:`BigFloat` type has a full complement of special methods.
-Here are some brief notes on those methods, indicating some possible deviations from expected behaviour.
+Here are some brief notes on those methods, indicating possible deviations from expected behaviour.

 * The repr of a :class:`BigFloat` instance ``x`` is independent of the current context, and has the property that ``eval(repr(x))`` recovers ``x`` exactly.

-* The '+' ,'-', '*', '/' and '**' binary operators are supported, and
+* The '+' ,'-', '*', '/', '//' and '**' binary operators are supported.
+For
-  mixed-type operations involving a :class:`BigFloat` and an integer or float are permitted.
-For MPFR version >= 2.4.0, the '%' is also supported.
-Mixed-type operations behave as though the non :class:`BigFloat` operand is first converted to a :class:`BigFloat` with no loss of accuracy.
-The '/' operator implements true division, regardless of whether 'from __future__ import division' is in effect or not.
+  MPFR version >= 2.4.0, the '%' operation is also supported.
+The '/' operator
+  implements true division, regardless of whether ``from __future__ import division`` is in effect or not.
 The result of '%' has the same sign as the first argument, not the second.

-Floor division is not currently implemented.
+* For the above operators, mixed-type operations involving a :class:`BigFloat` and an integer or float are permitted.
+These behave as though the non :class:`BigFloat` operand is first converted to a :class:`BigFloat` with no loss of accuracy.

 * The '+' and '-' unary operators and built-in :func:`abs` function
   are supported.
 Note that these all round to the current context; in